-These days, I tend to use articles (like this) and the wisdom of the crowd, captured as best protein skimmer reviews on trusted websites to help me narrow the field of endless options.
+These days (in 2017), I tend to use articles (like this) and the wisdom of the crowd, captured as best protein skimmer reviews on trusted websites to help me narrow the field of endless options.
 More often than not, it seems that the crowd tends to get things right.
 I like to look for protein skimmers with the highest ratings.
-I sorted through all the reviews so you don’t have to (although don’t have to take my word for it and are welcome to do your own follow up, of course.
+I sorted through all the reviews so you don’t have to (although don’t have to take my word for it and are welcome to do your own follow-up, of course.
 I won’t tell anyone).

 In 2017, there are a lot of skimmer options–you could probably spend almost as much money as you wanted on a protein skimmer–so ask yourself–how much money do you want to spend…then do some research to try and find the ‘best’ skimmer for the money.

 Every manufacturer seems to boast that their skimmers are high efficiency, make tons of tiny bubbles and remove lots of waste.
 But there are a few different ways the protein skimmers get their results: